-The information on the application is used in determining other sources of funding for your children’s schools.
+A. The information on the application is used in determining other funding sources for your children’s schools.
 Without this information, funding for educational staff and supplies could be lost.
 Additionally, income guidelines are updated annually.
-The only way to know if you qualify for benefits is to fill out the application.
+The only way to know if you qualify for benefits is to complete the application.

-What benefits would my family receive if my child qualifies for free or reduced-priced meals?
+Q. Are there additional benefits my family receives if my child qualifies for free or reduced-priced meals?

 - Students with a free or reduced status automatically qualify for benefits through emergency relief programs, such as P-EBT, when available.